Group Announcements

 If you need further information, please send an e-mail to lia.feraren@gal-bayern.de.

-– Thich Nhat Hanh, „Resurrection as a Practice“
+– Thich Nhat Hanh, „How to Fight“

 Photo Copyrights: EIAB and Plum Village